Siberian agriculture: Pre-1917 agricultural growth

 During this Russian settlement, as peasants tried to establish themselves in the midst of harsh conditions and all the while battling the fur trade, the population and agricultural output were steadily rising.
 In the beginning of the 18th century, the entire population hovered around 500,000, while 150 years later, in the middle of the 19th century, it was nearing three million.
 Hand in hand with population growth came increased agricultural output.
 For example, in the period from 1850 to 1900, grain production went from 1.4 million tons to over 7 million tons.
 Indeed, this amounted to 16% of Russia's total grain production.

 By 1910, when roughly 80 million acres of farmland were in use producing foodstuffs in Siberia, a million-ton annual surplus of wheat was established.
 In fact, compared with other areas of the country, around the turn of the century, Siberia's agriculture was quite technologically advanced.
 In 1911, when their European Russian equivalents were still threshing their grain by hand, Siberian Russians had an impressive collection of 37,000 mowing machines and 39,000 horse-drawn rakes.
-Siberians were using a full 25% of the Agricultural machinery in the country, which was part of the reason that grain production exploded in this period.
+Siberians were using 25% of the agricultural machinery in the country, which was part of the reason that grain production exploded in this period.

 Their animal helpers were also in better supply than in European Russia: Siberian Russians had twice as many oxen, three times as many horses, five times as many sheep, and nineteen times as many goats.
 The particular Siberian twist when it came to livestock, however, was the number of domesticated reindeer in the area, as many as 250,000 in the mid-19th century.

 By 1917, the year of the Bolshevik Revolution, Siberian industry was still in a fledgling state: its total output amounted to a mere 3.5% of the Russian total.
 However, and perhaps surprising considering Siberia's stereotypes (but not surprising considering all of the information and data presented above), agriculture played a much more central role in the life of the region.